Access control in Azure Data Lake Storage Gen2

 The owning group

 In the POSIX ACLs, every user is associated with a primary group.
 For example, user "Alice" might belong to the "finance" group.
-Alice might also belong to multiple groups, but one group is always designated as her primary group.
+Alice might also belong to multiple groups, but one group is always designated as their primary group.
 In POSIX, when Alice creates a file, the owning group of that file is set to her primary group, which in this case is "finance."
 The owning group otherwise behaves similarly to assigned permissions for other users/groups.

 Assigning the owning group for a new file or directory